timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-advanced.md

 line: 1
 ```

-You can run the Spring AOT plugin and observe that correct configurations have been generated, ...
+You can run the AOT compilation and observe that the correct configurations have been generated before we create the native image and run the application.
 ```terminal:execute
 command: |
   cd samples/spring-native-accessing-resources